TJRoh01/libes/README_CRATES_IO.md

 [Practical Cryptography for Developers](https://cryptobook.nakov.com/asymmetric-key-ciphers/ecies-public-key-encryption)

 ## ECIES Variants
 Cryptographic algorithms have evolved over time, and thus have grown into two distinct ECIES variants as of writing.

 Originally, ECIES relied on a key exchange operation, an encryption operation, and a separate MAC operation.

-A MAC (**M**essage **A**uthentication **C**ode) is necessary to provide
-**Authenticity** on top of **Confidentiality**.
+A MAC (**M**essage **A**uthentication **C**ode) is necessary to provide **Authenticity** on top of **Confidentiality**.
 By exploiting vulnerabilities and/or compromised parameters, encrypted data could potentially be manipulated to produce a desired output, other than what the sender intended.
 A MAC can be used separately from the encrypted data to verify that such manipulation did not take place.

 More recently adopted encryption algorithms like AES-GCM and ChaCha20-Poly1305 are AEAD (**A**uthenticated **E**ncryption with **A**dditional **D**ata) algorithms which in addition to a ciphertext, also produce an Authentication Tag which serves the same purpose that a MAC does in this case, but is integrated in the encryption algorithm itself.

 The library and documentation will refer to these two variants as:
 - **ECIES-MAC** (Encryption with MAC)
 - **ECIES-AEAD** (AEAD Encryption instead of MAC)

 Iterating further on ECIES-AEAD, it could be further integrated by **synthesizing** the IV/Nonce rather than **generating** it randomly.
-This would eliminate the need to store & transmit the Nonce, as well as reduce the overhead by one or two dozen bytes.
-Because there is already random data in the ephemeral key, the risk of deriving the same encryption key twice is minimal, and thus it should be safe to do so.
+This would eliminate the need to store & transmit the IV/Nonce, as well as reduce the overhead by one or two dozen bytes.
+Because there is already random data in the ephemeral key, the risk of deriving the same IV/Nonce twice is about equivalent with generating it randomly, and thus it should be safe to do so.
 This third variant will be referred to as **ECIES-SYN**.

-**DISCLAIMER:** ECIES-SYN is my own idea, which I will only implement for algorithms that I have done extensive research on to ensure that it is cryptographically secure to do so.
+**DISCLAIMER:** ECIES-SYN has not received a security audit!
+ECIES-SYN is my own idea, which I will only implement for algorithms that I have done extensive research on to ensure that it is cryptographically secure to do so.
 Regardless, I am not a cryptography researcher and I can not give a guarantee that issues will not arise in the future.
 If ECIES-SYN turns out to be useful/popular and resources allow, I will make sure that it receives a security audit.

 ## ECIES-MAC Flowchart
-See the README.md on [GitHub](https://github.com/TJRoh01/libes/blob/main/README.md).
+See the README.md on [GitHub](https://github.com/TJRoh01/libes/blob/main/README.md#ecies-mac-flowchart).

 ## ECIES-AEAD Flowchart
-See the README.md on [GitHub](https://github.com/TJRoh01/libes/blob/main/README.md).
+See the README.md on [GitHub](https://github.com/TJRoh01/libes/blob/main/README.md#ecies-aead-flowchart).

 ## ECIES-SYN Flowchart
-See the README.md on [GitHub](https://github.com/TJRoh01/libes/blob/main/README.md).
+See the README.md on [GitHub](https://github.com/TJRoh01/libes/blob/main/README.md#ecies-syn-flowchart).

 ## SemVer
 This library respects SemVer, and guarantees decryption backwards compatibility.

 This means that data encrypted using library version X.Y.Z can be decrypted using any superseding library version as long as X is the same.

 For example, data encrypted using version 0.5.7 can be decrypted using version 0.5.7 or 0.11.1, but not using versions 1.2.3, 0.5.6, or 0.4.10.

 Effort will be made to keep X, the major version, decryption backwards compatible as well, but no guarantee is given.

 ## Release Tracks
 - v0.1.Z: alpha - initial strcuture
-- v0.(2+).Z: beta - adding algorithms
+- v0.(2+).Z: beta - adding algorithms, memory zeroing, and other features
-- v1.0.0-pre.W: pre-production - refactoring & memory zeroing implementation
+- v1.0.0-pre.W: pre-production - refactoring
 - v1.0.0: initial production - potentially backwards-incompatible refactoring
 - V1.(1+).Z: production - wasm support & more

 ## Conditional Compilation
 All algorithm combinations are gated behind features, to reduce how much is being compiled.
 Features are named exactly like the algorithm names in the support matrices (if there are alternative names like P-521 and secp521r1 then they are aliases, so you can enable either).
 This library uses traits to implement appropriate functionality on valid user-defined variants.

 **NOTE:** No ECIES variants are available without activating any features, at minimum one of each feature categories must be activated: